 One of London's best-loved and most welcoming of churches is more than just a place of worship.
-Named after the saint who helped beggars, St Martin's has long been a welcome sight for the homeless, who have been given soup and shelter at the church since 1914.
+Named after St. Martin of Tours, known for the help he gave to beggars, this parish has long been a welcome sight for the homeless, who have been given soup and shelter at the church since 1914.
 The church is also a haven for music lovers; the internationally known Academy of St. Martin-in-the-Fields was founded here, and a popular program of concerts continues today.
 (Although the interior is a wonderful setting for a recital, beware the hard wooden benches!)
-The crypt is a hive of activity, with a popular café and shop, plus the London Brass-Rubbing Centre, where you can make your own life-size souvenir knight, lady, or monarch from replica tomb brasses, with metallic waxes, paper, and instructions from about £5.
+The crypt is a hive of activity, with a popular café and shop.
+Here you can also make your own life-size souvenir knight, lady, or monarch from replica tomb brasses, with metallic waxes, paper, and instructions (about £5).